 If we can work amid a pandemic and find solutions, we can commit to shifting the needle for climate change.

 For Jo Coombes at AdGreen, the prospect of “a carbon-literate workforce adept at producing work on a reduced carbon budget” is what’s built in to the Carbon Calculator, whose key measurement silos are transport, spaces, materials and waste.
 “The tool will allow for collaborative measurement of any stills, motion or audio project which is part of an advertising campaign,” she says, “and be free at the point of use for the advertising production community.”

-In New Zealand, Sweetshop’s Head of Production, Fiona King, praises both AdGreen and Green The Bid for their positive impact.
+In New Zealand, Sweetshop’s Global Head of Productions, Fiona King, praises both AdGreen and Green The Bid for their positive impact.
 “Both provide a wealth of knowledge for the advertising industry; practical information and packages, training webinars and resources to draw from.
 They were also integral in supporting Greenlit NZ, the brainchild of Craig Gainsborough that is being set up as an industry-wide, collaborative revitalisation of efforts to support and promote environmental sustainability culture and practices.